9 For we are glad when we are weak and you are strong.

 that you may be made complete [restored].

 Paul prayed that the Corinthians would have a mature approach to the problem by being restored.
-His foundational desire is that the church mature to the level that is necessary for a healthy assembly.
+His foundational desire was that the church would mature to the level necessary for a healthy assembly.

 The Greek noun for “complete” appears only here in the New Testament.
 The verb form occurs many times for restoring something to its original condition, to make it fit for its purpose.
 For example, it was used for resetting a dislocated bone and for outfitting a boat.
 A similar noun appears in Ephesians 4:12 for equipping the saints for the work of ministry.

 Christians need completion in the faith for a mature church.